faisalmemon/ios-crash-dump-analysis-book/examples/nsdata_crash_ios/type_confusion.md

 It might be the case that the token data is just a simple hex string like `7893883873a705aec69e2942901f20d7b1e28dec`

-The above code has `stringProperty` which is supposed to model the case where the data token was recorded as a string in the user defaults instead of as `NSData`.
+The above code has `stringProperty` that is supposed to model the case where the data token was recorded as a string in the user defaults instead of as `NSData`.
-Perhaps it was manually copy-pasted into the `.plist` file of the user defaults.
-If the `initWithData` method is passed a `NSString` it cannot create an `NSData` object.
+Perhaps it was manually copy-pasted into the `plist` file of the user defaults.
+If the `initWithData` method is passed an `NSString` it cannot create an `NSData` object.
 We get a crash.

 If we run the code, we get the following Crash Report, truncated for ease of demonstration: